-On March 24, 1992, the Appellee, a Deputy Sheriff for the Wyoming County Sheriff's Department, responded to a one-vehicle accident on Route 97 near Saulsville, West Virginia.
-The Appellee testified that when he arrived at the scene, he parked his police cruiser on the side of the road and started his investigation.
-Almost twenty-five minutes later, while he was still investigating the accident, the Appellee was struck and injured by a vehicle driven by Tammy Cook.
-At the time the Appellee sustained his injuries, he stated he was standing more than thirty feet away from his cruiser, preparing an accident report.
-As a result of the accident, the Appellee suffered an amputation of his left leg and a broken right leg.
+On March 24, 1992, Appellee, a deputy sheriff for the Wyoming County Sheriff's Department, responded to a one-vehicle accident on Route 97 near Saulsville, West Virginia.
+Appellee testified that upon his arrival at the scene, he parked his police cruiser on the side of the road and began his investigation of the accident.
+Almost twenty-five minutes later, while still conducting his investigation, a vehicle driven by Tammy Cook struck and injured Appellee.
+At the time of the impact, Appellee was standing more than thirty feet away from his cruiser, preparing the accident report.
+As a result of the accident, Appellee suffered a broken right leg and he was forced to undergo an amputation of his left leg.

-Subsequent to the accident, the Appellee filed a complaint in the Circuit Court of Wyoming County against the tortfeasor, Ms. Cook, and the Appellant, the underinsurance carrier for the State of West Virginia that provided coverage for the Wyoming County Commission.
-The Appellee settled with Ms. Cook prior to trial for the limits of her liability policy.
-The action proceeded against the Appellant who defended the action in Ms. Cook's name.
+Subsequent to the accident, Appellee filed a complaint in the Circuit Court of Wyoming County against the tortfeasor, Ms. Cook, and Appellant, the underinsurance carrier for the State of West Virginia that provided coverage for the Wyoming County Commission ("county commission").
+Appellee settled with Ms. Cook prior to trial for the limits of her liability policy.
+The action proceeded against Appellant, who defended the action in Ms. Cook's name.

-Prior to trial, the Appellant sought summary judgment on the coverage issue pursuant to Rule 56 of the West Virginia Rules of Civil Procedure, arguing that the Appellee was not an "insured" at the time of the accident since, under the terms of the policy, he was not "occupying' a covered 'auto' or a temporary substitute for a covered 'auto'" at the time of the accident.
-Additionally, the Appellee filed a declaratory judgment action requesting the circuit court to find that the Appellee was an insured under the Appellant's underinsured insurance policy as he was "using" the vehicle as that term is defined in West Virginia Code § 33-6-31(1996).
-Pursuant to an order dated April 19, 1993, the lower court, ruling on the Appellee's declaratory judgment action, found that "[t]he West Virginia Underinsured Motorist Statute provides Deputy Trent was a person using the vehicle with the consent of the 'named insured[,]'" and concluded, as a matter of law, that "[t]he policy of insurance in this case is more restrictive than the statute.
+Appellant sought summary judgment on the coverage issue pursuant to Rule 56 of the West Virginia Rules of Civil Procedure, arguing that Appellee was not an "insured" under the terms of the policy since he was not "occupying' a covered 'auto' or a temporary substitute for a covered 'auto'" at the time the accident occurred.
+Arguing that he was "using" the vehicle pursuant to that term's definition in West Virginia Code § 33-6-31(1996), Appellee filed a declaratory judgment action to resolve whether he was an insured under Appellant's underinsured insurance policy.
+Pursuant to an order dated April 19, 1993, the lower court, ruling on Appellee's declaratory judgment action, found that "[t]he West Virginia Underinsured Motorist Statute provides Deputy Trent was a person using the vehicle with the consent of the 'named insured[,]" and concluded, as a matter of law, that "[t]he policy of insurance in this case is more restrictive than the statute.
 Under the terms of the statute, Deputy Trent was using the vehicle and therefore should be covered by the terms and benefits of underinsurance coverage."
-The Appellant objected and excepted to this ruling.
+Appellant objected and excepted to this ruling.